Home » Email Perception: I’m Being Ignored! (You are, and it’s on purpose!)

 The long answer?

 Everyone is “busy.”
 To me, that seems to be the go-to excuse.
-We are more selfish than ever.
-However, we all know that we make time for the important things to you.
-You are probably further down the importance list.
+We are more selfish than ever, only worrying about our time and convenience.
+However, we all know that we make time for the things that are important to us.
+You may be further down their list of importance.

-So when I hear someone claim that they didn’t have time, as in the above visitor email, they tell me they didn’t consider the email a priority.
+So, when I hear someone claim that they were so busy, as in the above visitor email, it tells me they didn’t consider my email a priority.
 What you sent was not worth their time — at that time.

 I wrote about this before.